Séance: Religious

 In the religion of Spiritualism, and the religion of Divine Metaphysics (a federally recognized religious branch out of Spiritualism in the United States), it is generally a part of services to communicate with living personalities in the spirit world.
 Usually, this is only called "séance" by outsiders; the preferred term for Spiritualists is "receiving messages".
 In these sessions, which generally take place in well-lit Spiritualist churches or outdoors at Spiritualist camps (such as Lily Dale in upstate New York or Camp Cassadaga in Florida), an ordained minister or gifted contact medium will relate messages from spirit personalities to those here in the physical form.
 Generally Spiritualist "message services" or "demonstrations of the continuity of life" are open to the public.
 Sometimes the medium stands to receive messages and only the sitter is seated; in some churches, the message service is preceded by a "healing service" involving some form of faith healing.

 In addition to communicating with the spirits of people who have a personal relationship to congregants, some Spiritual Churches also deal with spirits who may have a specific relationship to the medium or a historic relationship to the body of the church.
-An example of the latter is the spirit of Black Hawk, a Native American warrior of the Fox tribe who lived during the 19th century.
+An example of the latter is the spirit of Black Hawk, a Sauk warrior who lived during the 19th century.
 Black Hawk was a spirit who was often contacted by the Spiritualist medium Leafy Anderson and he remains the central focus of special services in the African American Spiritual Churches that she founded.

 In the Latin American religion of Espiritismo, which somewhat resembles Spiritualism, séance sessions in which congregants attempt to communicate with spirits are called misas (literally "masses").
 The spirits addressed in Espiritismo are often those of ancestors or Catholic saints.